MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

 The accompanying UI and implementation of this search experience can be found in the getting started app sample.
-Found on github: TODO, CREATE GITHUB SAMPLE PAGE.
+[Getting Started App sample](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/tree/master/app/src/main/java/com/example/mapsindoorsgettingstarted).